-We can confirm that no trainees will have their pay affected by any ST nomenclature, for more information please read this post and the download which explains this further.
+We can confirm that no trainees will have their pay affected by any ST nomenclature, for more information please read this post, including the flowchart which explains this further.

 If trainees are finishing ST7 when Progress+ comes in, do they become ST7 again or ST8?

-Please see this post including the download which explains this further.
+Please see this post including the flowchart which explains this further.

 Will there be a bottleneck of applicants to sub-specialty training for two or three years until everyone is aligned with Progress+?